-Corporate Governance Statement and Report of Manz AG for the 2017 fiscal year
+Manz AG's Corporate Governance Statement and Corporate Governance Report for the Financial year 2019

-As a listed company, Manz AG hereby submits the following Corporate Governance Statement for Manz AG and the Manz Group for the 2017 fiscal year pursuant to Articles 289f and 315d of the German Commercial Code (HGB).
-In addition, the following report contains information from the Managing Board and the Supervisory Board about corporate governance at Manz AG pursuant to item 3.10 of the German Corporate Governance Code ("Code").
+As a listed company, Manz AG hereby submits the following Corporate Governance Statement for Manz AG and the Manz Group for the financial year 2019 pursuant to sections 289f and 315d of the German Commercial Code (HGB).
+In addition, the following report contains information from the Managing and Supervisory Boards about corporate governance at Manz AG pursuant to item 3.10 of the German Corporate Governance Code ("Code").

-I. Implementation of the German Corporate Governance Code and Declaration in accordance with Article 161 of the German Stock Corporaton Act (AktG)
+I. Implementation of the German Corporate Governance Code and Declaration pursuant to section 161 of the German Stock Corporation Act (AktG)

-The Code sets out essential statutory regulations for the management and supervision (governance) of listed German companies and contains internationally and nationally recognized standards for good and responsible governance.
-The Code aims to increase international and national investors', customers', employees' and the general public's confidence in the management and supervision of listed German companies.
+The Code sets out essential statutory regulations for the management and monitoring (governance) of listed German companies and contains internationally and nationally recognized standards for good and responsible governance.
+The Code aims to increase international and national investors', customers', employees', and the general public's confidence in the management and monitoring of listed German companies.

 The Managing Board and Supervisory Board of Manz AG are guided by the recommendations set out in the Code.
 They view themselves as having an obligation to safeguard the company's continued existence and its sustainable creation of value in harmony with the principles of a social market economy.
-In the 2017 fiscal year, the Managing Board and Supervisory Board paid close attention to the recommendations set out in the Code once again.
+The Managing Board and Supervisory Board paid close attention to the recommendations set out in the Code during the financial year 2019.